 Recognizing the Signs of Nursing Home Abuse & Next Steps

 Can you blame family members who need more advanced care for their loved ones – but feel hesitation when it comes to helping them move into a nursing home?
 We hear so many stories about how loved ones being neglected and abused, even though that’s the exception, not the rule.
-If you worry about your loved one, it’s important to look for signs of nursing home injury or abuse.
+If you worry about your loved one, it’s important to look for signs of nursing home abuse.
 Don’t ignore the feeling.

 Before discussing the signs of abuse, it is critical to note that abuse is not just physical.
 It can come in a variety of forms and, in some cases, without the person’s knowledge.
 Just because an action doesn’t physically leave a mark, doesn’t mean it is not abuse.
 For example, a common type of abuse is financial exploitation, which can involve stealing or forcing one to change his or her will.